klauffer/FileChronicles/README.md

     dotnet add package FileChronicles

-Either commands, from Package Manager Console or .NET Core CLI, will download and install MediatR and all required dependencies.
+Either commands, from Package Manager Console or .NET Core CLI, will download and install FileChronicles and all required dependencies.

 Examples in the [wiki](https://github.com/klauffer/FileChronicles/wiki).